Electra-project/electra-api-doc/_seller/-seller-payment-post.md

       <em>Mandatory.</em>

 content_markdown: |-
-  Returns the new transaction information.
-This will generate a unique address for each transaction.
+  Returns the new payment information.
+This will generate a unique address for each payment.

 left_code_blocks:
   - code_block: |-